vmware-archive/nerpa/doc/tutorial/tutorial.md

 This should create a Nerpa program in `nerpa_controlplane/tutorial`, composed of the following files:
 * `tutorial.dl`: Datalog program implementing the control plane, that will run on a centralized controller
 * `tutorial.p4`: P4 program implementing the data plane, that will run on a software switch
-* `tutorial.ovsschema`: OVSDB schema specifying the management plane
+* `tutorial.ovsschema`: OVSDB schema specifying the management plane and the structure of clients used to talk to the switch
 * `commands.txt`: commands sent to the P4 switch's command-line interface and used to initialize the control plane
 * `init-ovsdb.sh`: transactions for OVSDB's initial contents.
 These can be commands using `ovsdb-tool` or `ovsdb-client`, with transactions formatted as JSONs as per [RFC 7047](https://www.ietf.org/rfc/rfc7047.txt).